lu-jeremy/stlvp/README.md

 This codebase implements the neural STLVP, which is the first framework to integrate signal temporal logic computation graphs (STLCG) for end-to-end visual navigation in robotics.
 STLVP reduces sample complexity in supervised learning and non-convex minimization problems.
 It has been demonstrated to perform more efficiently than traditional optimal policy optimization methods.

 ### Pipelines:
-  1) The **vision pipeline** leverages [DeepLabv3](https://arxiv.org/abs/1706.05587), [StableDiffusion](https://github.com/CompVis/stable-diffusion), and [MobileViT](https://arxiv.org/abs/2110.02178) to propose semantically-segmented subgoals in pixel space and subsequently satisfy STL robustness in latent space.
+  1) The **vision pipeline** leverages [DeepLabv3](https://arxiv.org/abs/1706.05587), [StableDiffusion](https://github.com/CompVis/stable-diffusion), and [MobileViT](https://arxiv.org/abs/2110.02178) to propose semantically-segmented subgoals in pixel space and satisfy STL robustness in latent space.
   2) The **trajectory pipeline** constrains the diffusion model's predicted trajectories with spatio-temporal waypoint specifications.

 This project incorporates "NoMaD: Goal Masking Diffusion Policies for Navigation and Exploration" (ICRA'2024), which is a visuomotor diffusion policy mapping raw observation image inputs to candidate actions.
 NoMaD enables joint policy learning for both goal-agnostic and goal-oriented tasks.
 More architectural details can be viewed in its [repository](https://github.com/robodhruv/visualnav-transformer/).